7ih/CPalms-Spammer-Server/README.md

 ## Other

-The code in this could theoretically be reused for other websites.
+The code in this could theoretically be reused for other websites with a simple URL for like/dislike requests.